mehdigoom/ValjangEngine4.0.x/CONTRIBUTING.md

-- [#godotengine-devel IRC channel on Freenode](https://webchat.freenode.net/?channels=godotengine-devel): You will find most core developers there, so it's the go-to channel for direct chat about Godot Engine development.
+- [#godotengine-devel IRC channel on Freenode](https://webchat.freenode.net/?channels=godotengine-devel): You will find most core developers there, so it's the go-to channel for direct chat about Valjang Engine development.
 Feel free to start discussing something there to get some early feedback before writing up a detailed proposal in a GitHub issue.
 - [devel@godotengine.org mailing